 All types of criminal offences can be relevant.
 So we take into account all convictions, regardless of your age at the time of the offence, sentence or the type of offence.
-You must declare all motoring and criminal convictions on your application form and complete a disclosure and barring service form.
+You

 In addition, you must disclose any recent formal cautions you have received and any pending criminal or motoring matters.